akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 Version 1.0.0 will soon be released.
-When that’s the case, the first number (major) will only be incremented when there are backwards-incompatible changes, such as changes to defaults or to the public API.
+When that’s the case, the first number (major) will only be incremented when there are backwards-incompatible changes, such as changes to defaults or to the [config file API].
 This should be avoided.
 The idea is that when a user installs a new major release, they should expect changes that they need to get familiar with.

 The middle number (minor) is incremented when a release contains new features,